-Less Traffic.
-Peaceful town.
-Bigger smiles.
-Let’s face it, weekends can get pretty crowded in the high country.
-Visit Breckenridge during the week and have more fun!
-Still need more convincing?
-Book your Breckenridge getaway on weekdays and save.
+Like you need a reason to come to Breck anyways.
+With the great terrain and an awesome town, it’s hard to think of a time that is not good to come.
+Let’s face it though; Weekends can be crazy and offer challenges that make maximizing fun difficult.
+What’s the solution?
+Come on weekdays.
 If you can swing it, it’s even worth taking a day or two off to manage it.
 If you are wondering why you should take days off to ski Breckenridge on weekdays here are five reasons:

 - Save time – Last Saturday I was riding the lift and talking to a couple that had just arrived from the Front Range.
 It was noon and they were telling me about how this lift ride was their first run.
 They had waited until 8 a.m. to leave and it took them 4 hours to get to this lift.
 The next week I was talking to a friend from Lakewood and he said he leaves by 6 a.m. on Saturday.
 If he waits any later he will be in bumper to bumper traffic the whole way up.
 Weekend traffic has been getting worse for years and even with improvements like the new toll lane, things will still be pretty rough for the foreseeable future.
 Try driving up on a weekday- there is never any significant traffic.
 It is about an hour and a half flat to Breck from Denver on a weekday.